Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 `How to change the active viewer 7 <#how-to-change-the-active-viewer>`__

 `How to delete an object 8 <#how-to-delete-an-object>`__

-`How to move an object from the 2d viewer to the 3d viewer and vice versa
-8 <#how-to-move-an-object-from-the-2d-viewer-to-the-3d-viewer-and-vice-versa>`__

 `Using the time-slider 8 <#using-the-time-slider>`__